nikoloss/pyfadeaway/readme.md

 # This is a server demo, it shows a simply way to export a function to the
 # outside world by using a decorator, "export".
 import time
-from fadeaway.core import server
+from fadeaway.core import server, main

-rpc = server.RPCFrontend()
+rpc = server.RPCFrontend(9151)

 @rpc.export
 class Demo(object):